-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

 It is very important that your doctor check your progress while you are taking this medicine, especially within the first 24 to 72 hours of treatment.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 Check with your doctor before using this medicine with alcohol or other medicines that affect the central nervous system (CNS).
 This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Also, there may be a greater risk of liver damage if you drink three or more alcoholic beverages while you are taking acetaminophen.
 Do not drink alcoholic beverages.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.